“... although legislation represents an important start, its role cannot be more than just a beginning.

 Usman Hamid – We appreciate efforts to develop the TNI’s professionalism and civil supremacy that has been undertaken through various means at legislative and institutional levels.

 Susie Berindra and Sidik Ramono – The government wants to strengthen the presidential system by simplifying the multi-party system.
 The big political parties want to have businesses to increase party funds.
-The new political parties want to take part in the 2009 general elections.

 J. Osdar – Indonesian journalists roared with laughter when they witnessed the general elections or great election in the Malaysian state of Sabah in 1985.
 The total number of voters was only 300,000 out of a population of 1.2 million.